-Wills & Probate Solicitors Preston and Lancaster
+Wills & Probate Solicitors in Lancaster, Garstang and Longridge

 Our solicitors' team has over 40 years’ experience in drafting Wills, Lasting Powers of Attorney, Trusts, and Deputyship Applications, as well as in dealing with the administration of estates and obtaining Grants of Probate.
 With a no-nonsense, pragmatic approach, our expert team are always on-hand to provide you with the advice that you need.